Cuttlefish: Circulatory system

-The blood of a cuttlefish is an unusual shade of green-blue, because it uses the copper-containing protein haemocyanin to carry oxygen instead of the red, iron-containing protein haemoglobin found in vertebrates' blood.
+The blood of a cuttlefish is an unusual shade of green-blue, because it uses the copper-containing protein hemocyanin to carry oxygen instead of the red, iron-containing protein hemoglobin found in vertebrates' blood.
 The blood is pumped by three separate hearts: two branchial hearts pump blood to the cuttlefish's pair of gills (one heart for each), and the third pumps blood around the rest of the body.
-Cuttlefish blood must flow more rapidly than that of most other animals because haemocyanin carries substantially less oxygen than haemoglobin.
+Cuttlefish blood must flow more rapidly than that of most other animals because hemocyanin carries substantially less oxygen than hemoglobin.
 Unlike most other mollusks, cephalopods like cuttlefish have a closed circulatory system.

-Cuttlebone

-Cuttlefish possess an internal structure called the cuttlebone, which is porous and is made of aragonite.
-The pores provide it with buoyancy, which the cuttlefish regulates by changing the gas-to-liquid ratio in the chambered cuttlebone via the ventral siphuncle.
-Each species' cuttlebone has a distinct shape, size, and pattern of ridges or texture.
-The cuttlebone is unique to cuttlefish, and is one of the features that distinguish them from their squid relatives.

 Ink

 Like other marine mollusks, cuttlefish have ink stores that are used for chemical deterrence, phagomimicry, sensory distraction, and evasion when attacked.
 Its composition results in a dark colored ink, rich in ammonium salts and amino acids that may have a role in phagomimicry defenses.
 The ink can be ejected to create a "smoke screen" to hide the cuttlefish's escape, or it can be released as a pseudomorph of similar size to the cuttlefish, acting as a decoy while the cuttlefish swims away.

 Human use of this substance is wide-ranged.
 A common use is in cooking with squid ink to darken and flavor rice and pasta.
 It adds a black tint and a sweet flavor to the food.
 In addition to food, cuttlefish ink can be used with plastics and staining of materials.
 The diverse composition of cuttlefish ink, and its deep complexity of colors, allows for dilution and modification of its color.
 Cuttlefish ink can be used to make noniridescent reds, blues, and greens, subsequently used for biomimetic colors and materials.